dhellmann/pymotw-3/source/shlex/index.rst

 text inside the quotes, or vice versa.
 That would be unnecessarily complex and prone to errors resulting from edge cases like apostrophes or even typos.
-A better solution is to use a true parser, such as the one provided by the :mod:`shlex` module.
+A better solution is to use a true parser, such as the one provided by the ``shlex`` module.
 Here is a simple example that prints the tokens identified in the input file using the :class:`shlex` class.